 In spanish we say: Sabe más el diablo por viejo que por diablo (The devil knows more for being old than for being devil), what fits exactly in those people who think that by traveling only 10 years they are better travelers than those who have traveled 50 years, or all their life.

 Those retired people with only 10 years of travel experience would be unable to travel on trains through India for several months, at the adventure, discovering the rich Indian culture, or to traverse all Africa from Oran to Cape Town using only local transport without flying, as the real traveler does.
-No, they are unable, they do not know how to travel alone without anything included, they do not have that capacity because during their holidays, in their working and younger years, they used to join a tour with all in, and now, when retired, they just fly or pay a lot of money on luxurious cruises to gain more points in the travel lists.
+No, they are unable, they do not know how to travel alone without anything included, they would pee on their pants, they do not have that capacity to be on the road because during their holidays, in their working and younger years, they used to join a tour with all in, and now, when retired, they just fly or pay a lot of money on luxurious cruises to gain more points in the travel lists.

 Some of these retired people, full of narcissism, even affirm that by traveling without stopping 10 years to places that they consider a must, they will be better travelers than those that have spent their whole life traveling, or at least 50 years of their life, better than the travel masters french Andre Brugiroux or german Heinz Stucke.
 For them Marco Polo would be today a backpacker without importance; they would meprise him for having only been on 20 or so countries (from Italy to China) in their travel clubs.

-To be rich is not an obstacle to be a real traveler; some journeys are expensive, for instance getting to Antarctica and you need money, several thousands of euro.
-But in most of the countries those rich members travel superficially, just to tick off a new territory, they do not have a history of real travel during their younger years.
-The only rich traveler I know that is an example for all real travelers, is californian Jeff Shea, and he loves to cross the countries overland and systematically sees the best of every country, of every territory.
+To be rich is not an obstacle to be a real traveler; some journeys are expensive, for instance getting to Antarctica, and you need money, several thousands of euro.
+But in most of the countries those rich members travel superficially, just to tick off a new territory, they do not have a trajectory of real travel during their younger years.
+The only rich traveler that I know, that is an example for all real travelers, is californian Jeff Shea, and he loves to cross the countries overland and systematically sees the best of every country, of every territory.

 I rebel against the idea that to be a great traveler one must be rich in money, he must belong to a small club of people rich in money.
-But there are people rich in money who consider themselves travelers only because they can afford an expensive trip to the island of Bouvet, or to the island of Redonda, to the Sable island, Rockall, Clipperton and other idiot destinations and atolls without interest, where people do not live , only by the mania of a dromomaniac patient of aiming to get a point more in the travelers clubs.
+But there are people rich in money who consider themselves travelers only because they can afford an expensive trip to the rock of Bouvet, or to the island of Redonda, to the Sable island, Rockall, Clipperton and other idiot destinations and atolls without interest, where no people live , only by the mania of a dromomaniac patient aiming to get a point more in the travelers clubs.

 To appreciate a place you have to reach it with the sweat of your brow.
 It is not the same to fly to Angkor Wat than to get there by land and by boat crossing the lake.
-It is not the same to do the Inca Trail on foot for several days than to get there in comfortable train and bus, It is not the same to fly to Manaus arriving there after a week of traveling by the Amazon river, sleeping in hammocks, making friends with the passengers of the boat and sharing their customs and eating in a communal dining room next to them.
+It is not the same to do the Inca Trail on foot for several days than to get directly to Machu Picchu in a comfortable train and bus, It is not the same to fly to Manaus than arriving there after a week of traveling by the Amazon river in a passengers boat, sleeping in hammocks, making friends with the passengers of the boat and sharing their customs and eating in a communal dining room next to them.

 En el año 1993 crucé desde Jartum en Sudán hasta N’djamena en Chad, vía Darfur, en un camión de este tipo, relleno de nativos